bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_p02_run_it.md

 ### Running The Code Again, With A Twist

-You now have your 7-or-so line `hello.py` file and I'm sure you're wondering what to do with it and how to get running as a web app.
+You now have your 7-or-so line `hello.py` file and I'm sure you're wondering what to do with it and how to get it running as a web app.
 It's not quite as simple as using an online development tool like Repl.it, since now you're in a real web development scenario, but this page will get you on your way!

 You may even be thinking, "Hey wait a sec, didn't you leave something out in that file?
 That `app.run()` thing?"
 (Thinking in code, I love it!)